‘Dragon Ball Super’ Has Just Eliminated One Powerful Warrior

-Dragon Ball Super returned tonight with its 116th episode that focused on the battle of the Saiyan warriors once again in the person of Goku, Kale, and Caulilfla.
+Dragon Ball Super returned tonight with Episode 116, which focused on the battle of the Saiyan warriors once again in the person of Goku, Kale, and Caulilfla.
 The two female fighters have fused together using their Kaioshin’s Potara earrings, creating one powerful warrior named Kafla.
-Their battle continued today’s episode showcasing the return of Goku’s Ultra Instinct.
+Their battle continued in today’s episode, showcasing the return of Goku’s Ultra Instinct.
 Everyone was anxious if the hero would be able to champion the new form this time.
-Unfortunately for Kafla, Goku managed to counterattack that led to the girl’s defeat.
+Unfortunately for Kafla, Goku managed to counterattack, which led to the girl’s defeat.

-Thanks to Todd Blankenship’s live tweet everyone had a chance to know more about tonight’s episode of Dragon Ball Super, which featured one of the most epic battles in the history of the anime.
-Kafla, was confident enough that she would be able to defeat Goku this time and powered up into Super Saiyan 2.
+Thanks to Todd Blankenship’s live tweet, everyone had a chance to know more about tonight’s episode of Dragon Ball Super, which featured one of the most epic battles in the history of the anime.
+Kafla was confident enough that she would be able to defeat Goku this time and powered up into Super Saiyan 2.
 However, the hero succeeded in dodging all of the girl’s attacks and God of Destruction Champa was already furious, saying that the Potara earrings were of no use.

-Kafla was still determined to win the battle and admitted that Goku was doing good as his body appeared to be moving on its own just like what Whis taught him before.
-The girl though said that Goku’s punches are unremarkable, saying that she will surely beat the hero this time.
+Kafla was still determined to win the battle and admitted that Goku was doing good as his body appeared to be moving on its own, just like what Whis taught him before.
+The girl said that Goku’s punches are unremarkable, saying that she will surely beat the hero this time.
 Using all her Ki, Kafla moved around and fired one massive blast, but the U7 fighter dodged and took her down with a Kamehameha.

 “You can’t beat me anymore.”